discord-net/Discord.Net/docs/faq/basics/interactions.md

 [DeferAsync]: xref:Discord.IDiscordInteraction
 [FollowUpAsync]: xref:Discord.IDiscordInteraction

+## Im getting System.TimeoutException: 'Cannot respond to an interaction after 3 seconds!'

+This happens because your computers clock is out of sync or your trying to respond after 3 seconds.
+If your clock is out of sync and you cant fix it, you can set the `UseInteractionSnowflakeDate` to false in the config.

 ## Bad form Exception when I try to create my commands, why do I get this?

 Bad form exceptions are thrown if the slash, user or message command builder has invalid values.